Iloabuchi-Collins/Forestplot/README.md

 # Forestplot

-This is a trial on creating forestplot with python forestplot library.
+This is a trial on creating forestplots for meta-analysis with Python's forestplot library.
 - Accuracy is not assured.
 - The data used is hypothetical.